New Zealand’s distinctive herpetofauna

 All New Zealand lizards, frogs and tuatara and all vagrant and migrant species of sea snakes and sea turtles are absolutely protected under the Wildlife Act 1953, and consequently:

-- A Wildlife Act Authority from Department of Conservation (DOC) is required to undertake activities within New Zealand herpetofauna habitat that may result in a significant impact on a species or habitat
+- A Wildlife Act Authority from the Department of Conservation (DOC) is required to undertake activities within New Zealand herpetofauna habitat that may result in a significant impact on a species or habitat

 The Wildlands herpetological team